What Causes Blisters?

 Blisters are Caused by Friction

 So what causes blisters?
 Friction, which is a component of rubbing.
 In other words, when your foot moves in your shoe, it rubs against your shoe.
-If you’re not using a blister prevention product like ENGO, that repetitive rubbing causes blisters.
+If you’re not using a blister product like ENGO, that repetitive rubbing causes blisters.

 As you’ll see in the image below, friction initially causes microscopic tears in your skin.
 Then inner layers of your skin begin to separate.
 Beneath your outer layer of skin, the tears combine and turn into a cleft – sort of like one big internal tear.
 The cleft then fills with fluid and becomes a blister.